brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ======
 - GraalVM 22.2.0 has issues with Minecraft, particularly with the `UsePriorityInlining` flag enabled.
 Please use 22.1.0 until 22.3.0 is out.
 See: https://github.com/oracle/graal/issues/4776

 - The `VectorizeSIMD` turns villagers and some passive mobs invisible when running shaders through Iris or Occulus... but only after some time, and only on some setups.
 This is a tricky bug I am still tracking down, but for now you can work around it by disabling `VectorizeSIMD`.
+See: https://github.com/oracle/graal/issues/4849

 - GraalVM CE and EE both break constellation rendering in Astral Sorcery.
 See: https://github.com/HellFirePvP/AstralSorcery/issues/1963